gitmatt69/Group12/README.md

 This is a repo for a web-based application for a University project.

 ## Project Purpose
-The objective and purpose of this project is to construct a
+The objective and purpose of this project is to construct a Sales and Operations Planning (S&OP) platform for the sports attire brand, VanH, to replace the current manual and paper-based data communication system.
+This platform will complete operation functions including
 ## Database Schema
 ## Entity Realtionship Diagram (ERD)
 ## Running the App